phikal/ijod/README.md

 	$ ./ijod -help

 to generate a listing of options.
+This is a fat, static binary so it can be copied wherever you might want to use it.

+If you don't want to build, then run Ijod, you can also do it all in one step:

+	$ go run ./cmd/ijod

+followed by any options you'd otherwise use.

 # Further Notes